hourglass-contract/projects/README.md

 # Hourglass Token

-Earn dividends from every Buy and Sell from a 10% flat transaction fee distributed between all currently held tokens
+Earn dividends from every Buy and Sell

+10% transaction fee equally distributed to all token holders

 ![Map to Ancient Gains](./images/map-to-ancient-gains.jpg "Map to Ancient Gains")